How does therapy work?

 Our first session begins with an assessment appointment.
 In our first meeting, we’ll discuss your current issues, background, and goals.

 We’ll determine if therapy is necessary.
 If so, we’ll decide how often to meet (usually once a week) and for how long.
-Six to 12 counselling sessions (or less) work well for some people and usually focuses on a specific difficulty or some stuckness that needs resolving.
+Six to 12 counselling sessions (or fewer) work well for some people and usually focus on a specific difficulty or some stuckness that needs resolving.

-Whereas sometimes, longer-term psychotherapy ( six months to a year, or longer) where we look at your relationships, life patterns and history may be more appropriate.
-I tailor each therapy session for individual clients.
+Sometimes, longer-term psychotherapy (six months to a year or longer), where we examine your relationships, life patterns, and history, may be more appropriate.
+I tailor each therapy session to meet the individual needs of my clients.
 Every person is unique, and therapy should reflect that.
 Together, we’ll co-create a treatment approach that works for you.
 I offer short, medium and long-term therapy.
 I can also offer single sessions.

-I understand that therapy isn’t always easy and sometimes feels hard.
-Talking therapy works best if you’re honest and say how you feel if you can.
-Therapy also works best if you can commit to the process, do the work outside of sessions, work with goals, and be open to change.
+I understand that therapy isn’t always easy and can sometimes feel challenging.
+Talking therapy works best if you’re honest and say how you feel, if possible.
+Therapy also works best if you can commit to the process, complete the work outside of sessions, work towards specific goals, and remain open to change.

 What will my sessions be like?

-Our therapy sessions will be 50 minutes long, and our time together is confidential.
+Our therapy sessions will be 50 minutes or one hour long, and all discussions during our time together will be kept confidential.

 Our sessions usually involve two people talking.
 Yet, we can also include other ways to express ourselves.
 For instance, we can draw, write or use paints or modelling clay.
-We can also add deep breathing and new ways of moving.
+We can also incorporate deep breathing and explore new movement techniques.
 It can help you relax and regulate your nervous system.
-I use various tools, such as breathwork, music, somatic exercises, and grounding meditation.
+I utilise various tools, including breathwork, music, somatic exercises, and grounding meditation.

 I offer you a fixed time each week to meet and check how things are going for you.
 I’ll listen carefully to understand how this affects you.
 I’ll ask questions to help you explore this at a comfortable pace.